 Costs incurred in obtaining resource consents are capitalised and classified as intangible assets.
-Costs are amortised on a straight-line basis over the term granted by the resource consent, which ranges from 3-10 years, and are stated at cost less accumulated amortisation and impairment losses.
+Costs are amortised on a straight-line basis over the term granted by the resource consent, and are stated at cost less accumulated amortisation and impairment losses.